OpenAstroTech/OpenAstroTracker/docs/using_oat/OAT to Astroberry.md

    ![Create Profile](../Astroberry_Connect/Create_Profile.png)

 4. Enter a name for your new profile.
-Select "LX200 GPS" for your Mount, "V4L2 CCD" for your Guider and your imaging camera driver for "CCD".
+Select "LX200 GPS" for your Mount, "INDI Webcam" for your Guider and your imaging camera driver for "CCD".

+   NOTE: If "INDI Webcam" is not in the list of drivers, it can be installed by opening a terminal window and typing "sudo apt-get install INDI-webcam"

    ![Select Gear](../Astroberry_Connect/Select_Gear.png)